akka/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

 A common situation when working with streams is one where we need to collect incoming elements into a Scala collection.
 This operation is supported via ``Sink.seq`` which materializes into a ``Future[Seq[T]]``.

-In conjunction, the function ``limit`` or ``take`` should always be used in order to guarantee stream boundedness, thus preventing the program from running out of memory.
+The function ``limit`` or ``take`` should always be used in conjunction in order to guarantee stream boundedness, thus preventing the program from running out of memory.

-.. includecode:: code/docs/stream/cookbook/RecipeToStrict.scala#draining-to-seq-unsafe
+For example, this is best avoided:

-.. includecode:: code/docs/stream/cookbook/RecipeToStrict.scala#draining-to-seq-limit
+.. includecode:: code/docs/stream/cookbook/RecipeSeq.scala#draining-to-seq-unsafe

+Rather, use ``limit`` or ``take`` to ensure that the resulting ``Seq`` will contain only up to ``MaxAllowedSeqSize`` elements:

-.. includecode:: code/docs/stream/cookbook/RecipeToStrict.scala#draining-to-seq-take
+.. includecode:: code/docs/stream/cookbook/RecipeSeq.scala#draining-to-seq-safe

 Calculating the digest of a ByteString stream
 ---------------------------------------------